ttothewiggy/TIL/Daily-Diary/diary-July.md

 # 03/07/23

 While applying for IT jobs I've been noting what employers are asking for, so I can get learning.
-I want to crack on with JavaScript, as I've found it to be my favorite coding language so far.
+JavaScript - I've found it to be my favorite coding language so far.
 I've found it easiest to learn and the most versatile.
 I'm constantly surprised aobut how much you can do with it.
 Now I just have to wrap my head around how to do it.
-SQL comes up a lot and I've only briefly touched on it so that is going to be a definite subject to pursue.
+SQL - comes up a lot and I've only briefly touched on it so that is going to be a definite subject to pursue.
-My understanding of API's is limited so I want to get familiar with them, as well as cracking on through the Odin Project as I know they address it in that.
+API - My understanding limited so I want to get more familiar, as well as cracking on through the Odin Project as I know they address it in that.
-I've started a few courses on LinkdIn - Google Analystics and SEO's as I've asked a friend what his company are looking for so I thought I'd look into it.
+Google Analystics and SEO's - I've asked a friend what his company are looking for so I thought I'd look into it.
-I want to continue the Cisco Networking course I was doing before I left as well.
+Cisco Networking - A course I was doing before I left as well.

 Today has been spent getting my computer back up to scratch as I just tried to use git commands and the new Ventura OS seems to have messed with it so I'm reinstalling.
 Once everything is up and running I'll get back on track.